shanpri03/YUBI_CapstoneProject/README.md

 Title : JOB Portal Application.

-Tool Used .
+Tool Used.
    Front End : React,
    Back End : Ruby on Rails,
    Database : postgresql

 Contributed by : Sowmiya and Priya.

-About React
+About React.

 The main objective of ReactJS is to develop User Interfaces (UI) that improves the speed of the apps.
-It uses virtual DOM (JavaScript object), which improves the performance of the app.
+It uses virtual DOM.

 Note: React is not a framework.
 It is just a library